Videos of parliamentary proceedings belong to the Government: Chee Hong Tat

 Later during Parliament, Mr Chee clarified the sequence of events relating to the incident Mr Perera mentioned.
 Mr Chee said Mr Perera had written to Mediacorp on Feb 20 about footage of the debate during the Presidential Elections Amendment Bill on Feb 6.

-“I do need to further confirm one point with him which is that his email to Mediacorp was dated 20th February and Mediacorp in their reply to Mr Perera said that they had already fixed the problem of the truncated clip on the 18th of February,” Mr Chee said.
+“I do need to further confirm one point with him which is that his email to Mediacorp was dated Feb 20 and Mediacorp in their reply to Mr Perera said that they had already fixed the problem of the truncated clip on Feb 18,” Mr Chee said.

 “In other words, it wasn’t the result of Mr Perera’s email to them.
 They had confirmed with Mr Perera in their reply that they had already fixed the truncated clip on the 18th of February when he emailed to them on the 20th of February.
 May I please seek clarification from Mr Perera that what I described is factually accurate?”